On the Anisotropy of Score-Based Generative Models: Background

 \subsection{Inductive Biases in Deep Learning}

-There is a vast literature on understanding the inductive biases of deep neural networks \citep{Goyal2020InductiveBF, wilsonbayesian}.
+There is a vast literature on understanding the inductive biases of deep neural networks \citep{wilsonbayesian, Goyal2020InductiveBF}.
 Of particular interest is the work of \citet{neuralanisotropydirections}, who identify directional biases in classifiers, i.e., the \textit{Neural Anisotropy Directions} (NADs).
-More recently, \citet{movahedi2025geometric} have extended the NAD framework by formalizing the concept of input-space architectural geometry and exploring its evolution during training.
-Specifically, they propose the \textit{geometric invariance hypothesis}, which posits that NADs persist through training.
+More recently, \citet{movahedi2025geometric} extended the NAD framework by formalizing input-space architectural geometry and exploring its evolution during training.
+Specifically, they propose the \textit{Geometric Invariance Hypothesis}, which, roughly, posits that NADs persist through training.

-To our knowledge, contrary to the discriminative case, there is no unified theory that explains the preferred modeling directions of diffusion.
-For example, a recent study by \citet{kadkhodaie2024generalization} argues that convolutional diffusion models are biased towards \textit{Geometry-Adaptive Harmonic Bases} (GAHBs).
+To our knowledge, contrary to the discriminative case, there is no unified theory on preferred modeling directions in the generative setting. \citet{kadkhodaie2024generalization} have argued that convolutional diffusion models are biased towards \textit{Geometry-Adaptive Harmonic Bases} (GAHBs).
 However, they acknowledge that a mathematically precise definition of such bases remains an open question.

-More fundamentally, follow-up work by \citet{ditinductivebiases} suggests that the theory of GAHBs does not extend to transformer-based diffusion models.
-Specifically, they instead resort to a transformer-specific analysis by inspecting and manipulating attention maps.
+More fundamentally, follow-up work by \citet{ditinductivebiases} suggests that the GAHB framework may not extend to transformer-based diffusion models.
+In particular, they instead resort to a transformer-specific analysis by inspecting and manipulating attention maps.

-In contrast to the above-mentioned works on the inductive biases of diffusion models, we present a more unified treatment of directional biases that is agnostic to the denoising network's architecture.
-In particular, our key insight is recognizing that the NAD framework can be adapted and extended to score-based modeling by assuming an underlying data log-density that assigns high probability to ``on-manifold" data and low probability otherwise.
-With this approach, our analysis amounts to understanding the anisotropy directions of such implicitly induced discriminative models.
+In contrast to the above-mentioned works on the inductive biases of diffusion models, our goal is to present a more unified treatment of directional biases that is agnostic to the neural network's architecture.
+Our key insight is recognizing that the NAD framework can be adapted and extended to score-based modeling by assuming an underlying data log-density that assigns high probability to ``on-manifold" data and low probability otherwise.
+With this approach, our analysis amounts to understanding anisotropy directions of such implicitly induced discriminative models.